-Our discussion and analysis of our financial condition and results of operations are based on our consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States, or GAAP.
+Our discussion and analysis of our financial condition and results of operations are based on our consolidated financial statements, which have been prepared in accordance with GAAP.
 The preparation of these financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses and the disclosure of contingent assets and liabilities in our financial statements.
 On an ongoing basis, we evaluate our estimates and judgments, including those related to accrued expenses and stock-based compensation.
 We base our estimates on historical experience, known trends and events and various other factors that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.

-Our significant accounting policies are described in more detail in the notes to our consolidated financial statements appearing elsewhere in this Form 10-Q. We believe the following accounting policies to be most critical to the judgments and estimates used in the preparation of our consolidated financial statements.
+Our significant accounting policies are described in more detail in the notes to our consolidated financial statements in our Form 10-K for the fiscal year ended December 31, 2012.
+We believe the following accounting policies are the most critical to the judgments and estimates used in the preparation of our consolidated financial statements.